 On March 1, authorities documented the arrival of an Irish woman traveling under a false name, Mary Parkin.
 She was observed closely watching the changing of the guard ceremony on numerous occasions during the previous month.
 There was little doubt – she was providing advance reconnaissance for the IRA team to follow.

 SAS: Time to act

 The following day, the determination was made by the Joint Intelligence Committee in London (on which the SAS had a liaison officer) that an attack was imminent and the time to act had arrived.
-So, on March 3 a team of sixteen operators from the SAS Special Projects Team was dispatched to Gibraltar – all arriving on different flights and at different times.
+So, on March 3, a team of sixteen operators from the SAS Special Projects Team was dispatched to Gibraltar – all coming on different flights and at different times.
 Their mission, code-named Operation Flavius, was to conduct the arrests of all suspects before they could carry out the attack.

 Having confirmed the target, it was up to the SAS to decipher how the IRA would carry out its mission.
-Intelligence provided to the SAS team indicated that the terrorists were heavily armed and that the method of attack would almost certainly via a remotely-detonated bomb planted in a car, and parked next to the change of command.
+Intelligence provided to the SAS team indicated that the terrorists were heavily armed and that the method of attack would almost certainly via a remotely-detonated bomb planted in a car and parked next to the change of command.

 For this reason, the orders given to the SP Team involved in Operation Flavius were expanded to authorize the use of deadly force ‘if those using them had reasonable grounds or believing an act was being committed or about to be committed which would endanger life or lives and if there was no other way of preventing that other than the use of firearms.’

 This was an important distinction, as terrorists planning to set off a remote-controlled bomb could do so with the flick of a switch on a miniaturized detonator.
 To an experienced operator, this meant that any untoward movement – a hand moving to a pocket or bag – could indicate an attempt to set off the remote and detonate the bomb.